MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagproviderdisplayname-canonical-property.md

 api_type:
 - COM
 ms.assetid: 6aaf4b2c-2e78-47f0-a2df-53738c36cbb9
-description: "Contains the display name of a provider."
+description: "Contains the display name of a provider for Outlook 2013 or Outlook 2016."
 ---

 # PidTagProviderDisplayName Canonical Property